nathanmarz/storm/docs/documentation/distcache-blobstore.md

 storm blobstore delete [KEYSTRING]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-### Listing Blobs currently in the distributed cache blob store
+### Listing Blobs currently in the distributed cache blobstore

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 storm blobstore list [KEY...]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-lists blobs currently in the blob store
+lists blobs currently in the blobstore

 ### Reading the contents of a blob